ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of showers and thunderstorms.
+         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms before 4pm.
 Mostly sunny.
-High near 90, with temperatures falling to around 88 in the afternoon.
+High near 90, with temperatures falling to around 88
-         Southwest wind around 6 mph.
-Chance of precipitation is 40%.<br></div>
+         in the afternoon.
+South southwest wind 2 to 6 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 11pm.
+         <h3>Tonight</h3>A slight chance of showers and thunderstorms before 10pm.
 Mostly cloudy, with a low around 71.
 Southwest wind around 5 mph.
-Chance
-         of precipitation is 30%.<br></div>
+         Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">